ivanvorobei/awesome-ios/README.md

 ## Contact

-If you need any application or UI to be developed, message me at hello@ivanvorobei.by, [telegram](https://t.me/ivanvorobei) or [twitter](https://twitter.com/varabeis).
+If you need any application or UI to be developed, message me at [telegram](https://t.me/ivanvorobei) or [twitter](https://twitter.com/varabeis).
 I develop iOS apps and designs.
 I use `swift` for development.
-You can see my [apps in AppStore](https://itunes.apple.com/developer/id1446635817).
+You can see my apps [in AppStore](https://itunes.apple.com/developer/id1446635817).